Doctoral Capstone

 Capstone experience

-The doctoral capstone experience occurs over 14 weeks (560 hours) and 80% of the hours must be completed on-site.
+The doctoral capstone experience occurs over 14 weeks, and a minimum of 32 hours per week.
 You will complete the capstone experience during the spring semester of your third year, after the completion of all coursework and fieldwork.
 It is the culminating experiential component of the OTD program.

 The capstone coordinator, site mentor and faculty advisor (if applicable) will complete a formal evaluation to objectively assess student performance during the capstone experience.